 Strain Selection, Potency and Tolerance

 The efficacy of cannabis is directly related to strain selection, therefore we recommend care be taken in selecting appropriate strains to meet your needs.

 You will require less of a high-potency cannabis to reach the desired effect.
 Potency varies with strains.

-If you find yourself needing to use greater quantities or more often in order to achieve the desired effect, reduce or stop intake for a time.
-Changing the variety of cannabis normally used will also help you to return to a minized effective dosage level.
+If you find yourself needing to use greater quantities or more often in order to achieve the desired effect, reduce or stop intake for some time.
+Changing the variety of cannabis normally used will also help you to return to a minimized effective dosage level.

 - Cannabis may cause dizziness upon standing due to lowered blood pressure.